 6.1 Posting and Amendment of the Bylaws

 The current version of the Bylaws shall be posted to the Public Web Site.
-These Bylaws may be amended by subsequent ballot(s) of the Members.
+These Bylaws may be amended by subsequent ballot(s) of the Voting Members.

 6.2 Procedure for Dealing with Questions and Comments